 Residents age 18 through 89 and nonresidents age 18 and older need a spearing license and an angling license.
-Youth age 16 and 17 need an angling license but do not need a spearing license.
+Youth age 16 and 17 need an angling license only.

 What methods can I use while spearing in a dark house?